 The Committee reviews its terms of reference and its effectiveness annually and recommends to the Board any changes required as a result of the review.
 The terms of reference are available on request from the Company Secretary.
 The Committee meets twice per year and has direct access to BDO LLP, the Company's external auditor.
 Non-audit services were not provided by the external auditor during the period and therefore the Audit Committee does not believe there are any influences on their independence or objectivity.
 When considering whether to recommend the re-appointment of the external auditor, the Committee take into account the tenure of the current auditor in addition to comparing the fees charged to similar sized VCTs.
-The current auditor was appointed in 2008 under the name of

-PKF (UK) LLP, which subsequently merged with BDO LLP, and has held the position for twelve years.
+The current auditor was appointed in 2008 under the name of PKF (UK) LLP, which subsequently merged with BDO LLP, and has held the position for thirteen years.
 The Audit Committee undertook a competitive audit tender process in 2018 as required for all Public Interest Entities who have had the same auditor for ten years.
-Following this robust process, the Board is recommending that BDO LLP be re-appointed as auditors at the AGM.